seymaakorkmaz/Numerical-Analysis/README.md

-# Numerical-Analysis
+### Numerical-Analysis

+- Numerical Analysis course project.

-### Application of some Numerical Analysis methods for polynomial equations in C.
+- Application of some Numerical Analysis methods for polynomial equations in C.
 	1. Bisection Method
 	2. Regula-Falsi Method
 	3. Newton-Rapshon Method
   	4. Inversion of an NxN Matrix